ironharvy/Echo_of_stone/season_1/03_the_assignment.md

 Somewhere on the network, in a log nobody would ever look at, the route the judge's packets had taken that morning was preserved, routed through two student terminals on a subnet that should not, strictly speaking, have been able to talk to each other.
 The subnet connection had been set up by a different student three years earlier and never taken down.

 Alexei did not think about that.
-There was no reason, yet, to think about it.
+There was no reason, to think about it.